studiowebux/webux-mailer/README.md

 #### constructor(opts, log = console)

-Initialize the transporter and the logger function
+Initializes the transporter and the logger function

 #### Verify(): Promise\<String\>

-Verify the transporter configuration and authentication
+Verifies the transporter configuration and authentication

 ```javascript
 webuxMailer